Uniform confidence bands for nonparametric errors-in-variables regression: Main results

 \section{Main results}

 In this section, we study asymptotic validity of the proposed confidence band (\ref{eq: proposed band}).
 To this end, we make the following assumption.
-For any given constants $\beta, B > 0$, let $\Sigma (\beta,B)$ denote a class of functions defined by
+For any given constants $\beta, B > 0$, let $\Sigma (\beta,B)$ denote the class of functions $f: \R \to \R$ such that $f$ is $k$-times differentiable and